olearydj/antisimplistic/_posts/2020-12-08-r-tips-and-tricks.md

 title: "Recent R Learnings"
 image: images/recentreading.png
 comments: true
+hide: true
 ---

+I recently completed a course that used R for various statistical and machine learning methods.
+In separate articles I discussed the course and my semester project, [Text Sentiment Analysis with R](https://bit.ly/asb-7130-acnw-project), and provided an introduction to R Markdown.

+Here I'll focus on how I used R Studio's [markdown-based publication tools](https://rmarkdown.rstudio.com) to integrate my analysis and documentation efforts and render the final results in a variety of formats.

+# Course Application

-I recently completed a data mining course using [R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) for all my assignments.
-This approach allowed me to combine my prose, code, results, and supporting materials into a single file and render the resulting report directly to PDF.
+Throughout the course I used [R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) to combine my prose, code, results, and supporting materials into a single file and render the resulting report directly to PDF.

 > I started rendering to DOC, which I then converted to PDFs.
 Spare yourself the pain!
 Going direct to PDF was as easy as [installing TinyTeX](https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html).

-Much like Jupyter Notebooks, the R Notebook format is made up of cells that contain text or code.
-Text is formatted using [R Markdown](https://rmarkdown.rstudio.com) and the attributes of code cells are managed with

 ### Tips and Tricks